VincentWei/bpcp/docs/hvml-overview-en.md

 ## Benefits We'll Get

-- Unified CLI and GUI development.
+- Unify CLI and GUI development.
 - A Web server wrotten in HVML.
 - Distributed/Decentralized deployment of an HVML app.
 - Rendering to and interacting with multiple ends.